keerthanamurugaiyan/Interview-notes/Git/Git.md

 In simple terms, **Git** is the underlying tool for managing versions of your code, while **GitHub** is a platform that makes it easier to share and work on Git repositories online.

+**4.What is the difference between git fetch and git pull?**

+   **git fetch:**
+            The git fetch command retrieves changes from a remote repository to the local repository.
+It updates the remote-tracking branches (e.g., origin/master) in the local repository to reflect the state of the remote repository, but it does not update the working directory or merge any changes into the current branch.
+This means that after fetching, you can review the changes made in the remote repository without affecting your local work.

+   **git pull:**
+            The git pull command also retrieves changes from a remote repository, but it goes a step further by fetching changes and merging them into the current branch in one step.
+It essentially performs a git fetch followed by a git merge to incorporate the changes from the remote repository into the current branch.